isabella232/autospotting.io/content/faq.md

   commit.
 - They will save you the time needed to build the source code yourself from trunk, upload and host it on your own infrastructure.
-- Anyone can use them indefinitely on any number of AWS accounts for a small monthly fee of $3 per AWS account.
-You will be given the installation instructions after paying this on [Patreon](https://www.patreon.com/join/cristim).
+- Anyone can use them indefinitely on any number of AWS accounts for free.
+- They are restricted to $1000 savings for each user/company.
+This limit is only enforced within a given AWS account, but you will infringe the license terms if you achieve this across multiple AWS accounts.
 - These builds may sometimes be broken and barely tested.
 You will need to test the software yourself to make sure it works well from you.
-- Limited, best-effort community support.
+- Limited, best-effort community support, and only if you can reproduce the problem with the latest nightly build.

 ### Stable Proprietary binaries

 - Carefully selected binaries that were tested and confirmed to work well, so you don't need to test them yourself.
-- Come with installation help, long term enterprise support and notifications when a newer stable version is available.
+- Come with installation help, long term enterprise support and notifications over a private channel when a newer stable version is available.
-- Licensed in multiple inexpensive pricing tiers, depending on the size of your infrastructure, payable on a monthly basis through [Patreon](https://www.patreon.com/join/cristim).
+- Unlimited savings, but licensed in multiple inexpensive pricing tiers, on a monthly subscription basis depending on the size of your infrastructure
+- payable on a monthly basis through [Patreon](https://www.patreon.com/join/cristim).
 If your infrastructure doesn't match those tiers, please feel free to get in touch so we can give you a custom offer.

 ### Exception for contributors

-- Code contributors, people contributing testimonials or blogging about the project can use the stable binaries free of charge on any number of AWS accounts, for a year after their latest contribution.
+- Code contributors, people contributing testimonials or blogging about the project can use the stable binaries free of charge on any number of AWS accounts, for a year after their latest contribution to the project.
-- You will need to get in touch and prove that you qualify for this, and will be given some special installation instructions.
+- You will need to get in touch on gitter and prove that you qualify for this, and will be given some special installation instructions.
 - These don't include the enterprise support, but the limited, best-effort community support of the bleeding edge binaries.